phetsims/qa/documentation/qa-book.md

 Tests that are in the repo but not high priority, are being created in repo, or are expected to come in soon are kept in the section "Upcoming Tests (by priority)" and should be ordered roughly by how urgent they will be when the enter the main testing phase.
 "Issues to Verify" contains issues that were found by QA during testing that have been fixed.
-They should be checked on master and the results of those checks should be added to the issue.
+They should be checked on main and the results of those checks should be added to the issue.
 The issue should then be assigned back to the developer.
 "Active Tests" should have a max of 5 tests in it and they are ordered by priority.
 When testing is done the test is dragged to "Ready for Next Steps" and eventually "Done."